JakubHave/node-react-mongo-apps/README.md

 It is basically just a front-end coded in React.

-Run `npm start` from its root folder and a browser window with the app will be opened.
+Run `npm install` and `npm start` from its root folder and a browser window with the app will be opened.